DanielWestiner/day-planner/README.md

 ## Installation

 The files along with the assets folder were deployed using GitHub Pages and can be used to open up the webpage.
-The quiz is hosted through GitHub pages, at: https://danielwestiner.github.io/code-quiz/ The indivial files can be accessed through my personal GitHub repository located: https://github.com/DanielWestiner/code-quiz
+The planner is hosted through GitHub pages, at: https://danielwestiner.github.io/day-planner/ The indivial files can be accessed through my personal GitHub repository located: https://github.com/DanielWestiner/day-planner

 ## Usage